 The Authority can only facilitate collective bargaining if:

-If the criteria above are met and we agree to assist the parties, the Authority Member responsible will decide which process we will use to facilitate the bargaining.
+If one of the criteria above are met and we agree to assist the parties, the Authority Member responsible will decide which process we will use to facilitate the bargaining.

 The facilitation process takes place in private.
 While facilitation is going on: